Jay4BioPZ/adarescueteam-beerquest/story.md

 But, where are they from?
 We now need to go to study the spatial distribution of the gluten-free beers drinker through their beer reviews.

 Here we define `ratio` as the ratio of the number of reviews for glutenfree beers to the non-glutenfree beers.
-For each country, the ratio is a representative of **current: the "enrichment of glutenfree beer reviews"**, _adapt?: increase in number of glutenfree reviews (as the figure title changed)_ , reflecting the popularity of glutenfree beers in that country.
+For each country, the ratio is a representative of **[actual text]: the "enrichment of glutenfree beer reviews"**, _adapt?: increase in number of glutenfree reviews (as the figure title changed)_ , reflecting the popularity of glutenfree beers in that country.

 We then color the countries according to the ratio 'gluten-free/non-gluten-free', and visualize the absolute number of users and reviews for glutenfree beers with the human icon.
 An interactive map was made public for illustration: